fastschema/website/src/docs/getting-started.md

 ## Installation

-This section provides instructions on how to install FastSchema as a Headless CMS.
+This section provides instructions on how to install FastSchema as a complete backend.

 If you are looking to use FastSchema as a Web Framework, you can follow the instructions in the [Web Framwork](/docs/web-framework/) section.